Ankit-jatav/programs/README.md

 # programs
-## This respiratory program is designed to help you build a solid understanding of coding and programming by helping you build an exponential function program in Python.
+## This respiratory program is designed to help you build a solid understanding of coding and programming by helping you build an exponential function program in Python and many more.